apollosolutions/retail-supergraph/use-cases/checking-out-with-graphql.md

 }
 ```

 The following query shows the payment methods for user 2.
-This query grabs all of the nessacary data to display the page before hitting the checkout button.
+This query grabs all the necessary data to display the page before hitting the checkout button.
 Once the checkout button is hit, we will go to a page where we can select our payment method.

 query: